A brief guide into React Native

 Ionic does not feature any “hot reloading” possibilities

-Although, as of now, such a feature is considered standard in software engineering, Ionic simply doesn’t have it.
+Although, as of now, such a feature seems standard in software engineering, Ionic simply doesn’t have it.
 It takes time to implement the changes, refreshing the whole app to show you the changes made.
 This fact, even though seemingly innocuous, can drastically slow down the speed of development.

 Ionic might not be the most secure system

-This con may not be considered a con in itself, but as a possibility of a pitfall.
+This con is less of a con in itself than a possibility of a pitfall.
 Since its fourth version, Ionic does not contain any built-in code uglificators, thus making it easy for hackers to read.
 But, as we’ve already said, this problem might not even be a problem if your app is not possible to reverse engineer or if you use Angular CLI or older versions of Ionic.

 Ionic is sizable

 That’s a shortlist of the most important drawbacks Ionic possesses.
 Now, let’s take a closer look at the pros of this SDK.

 Ionic has quite a wide range of plugins and integration capabilities

 You can always integrate a number of tools with Ionic if you think that what you gain from it is not enough.
 If you want to know what type of plugins and technologies could possibly be integrated into the SDK – look no further than its official website.
 Moreover, the site gives you the ability to access the upper-mentioned editions right from it.
 Although, there is a little catch to consider: some of the tools can only be accessed with the Enterprise version of Ionic, and that requires payments to use Premier plugins and tools.
 But, on the other hand, there is a list of the Cordova plugins, that is also integrable and conveniently sorted into the platform availability list (you can find it following this link).
 Or, if you prefer Capacitor to Cordova or you cannot find the plugin needed, you can also use those.
 Also, the full procedure can be a little trickier at times.

 Ionic is a single codebase across various platforms